 First of all, let me remind the readers that I’m not an attorney, nor am I giving legal advice.
 I’m simply sharing some of the issues that we come across in the world of property management.

 There are specific procedures we must follow when a tenant declares bankruptcy.
-Bankruptcy is a federal matter dealt with in federal court, (NOT a state matter).
-The purpose of declaring bankruptcy is giving a debtor a fresh start.
-When the tenant files a bankruptcy the ‘automatic stay’ stops all actions from creditors, and we must stop the eviction process.
+Bankruptcy is a federal matter dealt with in federal court (NOT a state matter).
+The purpose of declaring bankruptcy is to give a debtor a fresh start.
+When the tenant files a bankruptcy, the ‘automatic stay’ stops all actions from creditors, and we must stop the eviction process.
 Automatic stays can apply to credit card companies and medical billing as well.
-Normally we would be notified by mail of the matter, and everything would be put on hold.
-It’s not all doom and gloom for the owner/landlord though.
-Most tenants don’t want to jeopardize the lease and are able to exclude someone in their bankruptcy, and of course, this needs to be in writing.
-Some do continue to pay their rent!
-Chapter 7 seems to be the most common form of bankruptcy we see in property management.
-It’s important to have witnesses if you’re
+Normally, we would be notified by mail of the matter, and everything would be put on hold.
+It’s not all doom and gloom for the owner/landlord, though.

 Oh, by the way.
-If you know someone who is looking to rent, sell or buy a property, please call or email us with their information and we’ll take good care of them!
+If you know someone who is looking to rent, sell, or buy a property, please call or email us with their information, and we’ll take good care of them!

 As always, thank you for your business and continued support!